 Routes

-The following are some of the routes that I've either had the pleasure to walk or are on my wish list.
+The following are some of the significant "named" routes that I've either had the pleasure to walk or are on my wish list.
 Here you can find overview, brief history, and route information + links for further reading.

 Camino de Santiago de Compostela